Javascript DOM Manipulation

 - first select the

-and same it to a variable ---let h1 = document.querySelector('h1');
+h1and same it to a variable ---let h1 = document.querySelector('h1'); - then manipulate it ---

 h1.style.color = 'pink';